Bioconductor/BioC2019/resources/call-for-abstracts.md

 # Call for scholarship applications

 A limited number of travel, lodging, and/or registration scholarships are available for students.
-Scholarship requests and eligibility conditions are described on the registration form.
+Scholarship requests and eligibility conditions are described on the conference registration form.

 # Birds of a Feather/Special Interest Groups